evenicoulddoit/django-rest-framework-serializer-extensions/docs/usage-serializers.md

         )
 ```

 Our one serializer now handles all 3 use cases.
-If we want to serialize the
+If we want to serialize an
-owner with their organization, their cars, or both, we can do so.
+along with their organization, their cars, or both, we can do so.

 ## Single child expansion